open-mmlab/mmengine/docs/en/design/hook.md

     call_hooks('after_run', hooks)
 ```

 In MMEngine, we encapsulates the training process into an executor (`Runner`).
-Besides initializing the environment, another function of the `Runner` is to call hooks at specific mount points to complete the customization logic.
+The `Runner` calls hooks at specific mount points to complete the customization logic.
 For more information about `Runner`, please read the [Runner documentation](../tutorials/runner.md).

-To facilitate management, MMEngine defines mount points as methods and integrates them into [Base Hook](mmengine.hooks.Hook), we just need to inherit the base hook and implement custom logic at specific loci according to our needs, then register the hooks to the `Runner`.
+To facilitate management, MMEngine defines mount points as methods and integrates them into [Base Hook](mmengine.hooks.Hook).
+We just need to inherit the base hook and implement custom logic at specific location according to our needs, then register the hooks to the `Runner`.
 Those hooks will be called automatically.

 There are 22 mount points in the [Base Hook](mmengine.hooks.Hook).